 11.45 Built Form - New development should be arranged so that building fronts define the perimeter of the site.
-This means that new buildings should face York Road, Lombard Road and Holman Road with frontages that include entrance doors and windows.
-11.46 Building heights - In accordance with the tall building maps in Appendix 2, the site is located in tall building zone TB-BI-03.
-The maximum appropriate height range for the zone is 7 to 20 storeys, and the maximum appropriate height range for the site must be in accordance with the tall building maps in Appendix 2.
-The height of developments within that zone should not exceed the heights of, and be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+This means that new

+11.46 Building Heights - In accordance with the tall building maps in Appendix 2, the site is located in tall building zone TB-B1-03.
+The maximum appropriate height range for the zone is 7 to 20 storeys, and the maximum appropriate height range for the site should be in accordance with the tall building maps in Appendix 2.
+The height of developments within that zone should not exceed the heights of, and should be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
 Development proposals for tall buildings or mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings).

-RIV6 36 Lombard Road, SWII
+RIV6 36 Lombard Road, SWI I